 - The split could be based on geographical or cultural considerations

 - Central government must control defence, foreign affairs, judiciary, currency, federal offences, central taxation, etc. (list I in the constitution)

 - States could have control over other administrative matters without interference from centre – state police, state taxes, etc. (list II in the Constitution)

 - Article 370/special status laws for states should be abolished

 - Citizens should have freedom of movement, occupation, acquire land and residence in any state of choice

 - No state can discriminate between residents of that state and another state

 - Local administration without interference from center or states (introduce new list IV in the Constitution)

 - The existing Constitution is based largely on the Government of India Act, 1935, which was framed by foreign rulers

-- Hence, many provisions in the existing Constitution may need revisiting to give primacy to ideas of freedom, primacy of the citizen, role of the state in serving the citizen, federalism, speedy judicial processes, enhance predictability in law (move away from common law to a rule based system), etc.
+- Hence, many provisions in the existing Constitution may need revisiting to give primacy to ideas of freedom, primacy of the citizen, the role of the state in serving the citizen, federalism, speedy judicial processes, enhance predictability in law (move away from common law to a rule-based system), etc.